beidemariam123/ETS0216-15/README.md

 data = ["apple", "Banana", "cherry", "Apple"] normalized_data = [fruit.lower() for fruit in data]
 print(normalized_data)  # Output: ['apple', 'banana', 'cherry', 'apple']
+# second commit

+1. list.copy()

+•  Explanation: The copy() method creates a shallow copy of a list.
+This means it creates a new list with the same elements as the original list.
+Modifying the copy will not affect the original list, and vice versa (unless the list contains mutable objects).

+•  Purpose: To create an independent copy of a list, allowing you to modify the copy without altering the original data.

+•  How it Works:

+  1. The method creates a new list object in memory.
+  2. It iterates through the elements of the original list.
+  3. It copies each element to the new list.
+  4. The new list is returned.

+•  Important Note: This is a shallow copy.
+If the list contains mutable objects (e.g., lists, dictionaries), changes to those objects within the copy will affect the original list (and vice-versa) because they both still reference the same underlying mutable objects.
+For a deep copy, use copy.deepcopy().

+•  Example (Python):

+    original_list = [1, 2, [3, 4]]
+    copied_list = original_list.copy()

+    copied_list[0] = 5  # Only modifies copied_list
+    copied_list[2][0] = 6 # Modifies both lists

+    print(original_list)  # Output: [1, 2, [6, 4]]
+    print(copied_list)    # Output: [5, 2, [6, 4]]

+2. list.reverse()

+•   Explanation: The reverse() method reverses the order of elements in a list in place.
+It modifies the original list directly and does not return a new list.

+•   Purpose: To efficiently reverse the order of elements in a list without creating a new list object.

+•   How it Works:

+    1. The method iterates through the list, swapping the first element with the last, the second with the second-to-last, and so on, until it reaches the middle of the list.
+    2. The list is modified in-place.

+•   Example (Python):

+    my_list = [1, 2, 3, 4, 5]
+    my_list.reverse()  # my_list will be [5, 4, 3, 2, 1]

+3. list.sort(key=None, reverse=False)

+•  Explanation: The sort() method sorts the elements of a list in place.
+It modifies the original list directly.
+The sorting can be customized using the key and reverse arguments.

+•  Purpose: To arrange the elements of a list in a specific order (ascending or descending).

+•  How it Works:

+  1. The method sorts the elements of the list based on their default comparison (usually numerical or alphabetical order).
+  2. The key argument can be a function that takes an element as input and returns a value to use for sorting.
+This is useful for sorting based on a specific attribute of the elements.
+  3. The reverse argument (a boolean) specifies whether to sort in ascending order (False, default) or descending order (True).
+  4. The list is modified in-place.

+•  Arguments:

+  •  key (optional): A function that serves as a key for the sort comparison.
+  •  reverse (optional): A boolean value.
+If True, the list is sorted in descending order.

+•  Example (Python):

+    my_list = [3, 1, 4, 1, 5, 9, 2, 6]
+    my_list.sort()  # my_list will be [1, 1, 2, 3, 4, 5, 6, 9]

+    my_list = ["banana", "apple", "cherry"]
+    my_list.sort()  # my_list will be ["apple", "banana", "cherry"]

+    my_list.sort(reverse=True) #Sorts in reverse order
+    # my_list will be ['cherry', 'banana', 'apple']

+    def get_length(item):
+        return len(item)

+    my_list = ["apple", "banana", "kiwi"]
+    my_list.sort(key=get_length) # my_list will be ['kiwi', 'apple', 'banana']

+# third commit
+ 1. append

+Explanation:
+The append() method adds a single element to the end of a list.
+This method modifies the original list in place and returns None.

+Purpose:
+The append method adds a single element to the end of a list.

+How it works:
+When you call list.append(element), the specified element is added to the end of the existing list.

+Example:
+    # creatng a list
+    fruits = ['apple', 'banana', 'cherry']

+    # appending a new fruit
+    fruits.append('orange')

+    print(fruits)  # Output: ['apple', 'banana', 'cherry', 'orange']

+2. extend

+Explanation:
+The extend() method adds multiple elements to the end of a list.
+You can pass any iterable (like a list, tuple, or set) to this method.
+It modifies the original list in place and returns None.

+Purpose:
+The extend method allows you to add multiple elements from an iterable (like a list, tuple, or set) to the end of the existing list.

+How it works:
+When you call list.extend(iterable), each element from the iterable is added individually to the end of the list.

+Example:

+    # Creating a list
+    numbers = [1, 2, 3]

+    # Extending the list with another list
+    numbers.extend([4, 5, 6])

+    print(numbers)  # Output: [1, 2, 3, 4, 5, 6]

+3. insert

+Explanation:
+The insert() method allows you to add an element at a specific index in the list.
+The first argument is the index where you want to insert the element, and the second argument is the element itself.
+This method also modifies the original list in place and returns None.

+Purpose:
+The insert method adds a single element at a specified index in the list.

+How it works:
+When you use list.insert(index, element), the specified element is inserted at the given index.
+All elements after this index are shifted one position to the right.

+Example:

+    # Creating a list
+    colors = ['red', 'green', 'blue']

+    # Inserting a color at index 1
+    colors.insert(1, 'yellow')

+    print(colors)  # Output: ['red', 'yellow', 'green', 'blue']